-As well as reflecting on what has happened during the past few weeks, it is important to help children develop hope and a sense of excitement for the future.
-At a time like this, it can be hard to feel positive, but identifying the things that they can look forward to will help them to realise that the current situation won’t last forever and their feelings will change.
-Perhaps arrange a playdate or catch up with friends so they can talk through their feelings with their peer group.
+As well as reflecting on what has happened during the lockdown, it is important to help children develop hope and a sense of excitement for the future.
+It might be hard to feel positive right now, but identifying the things that they can look forward to will help them to realise that the current situation will soon improve and their feelings will change.
+Perhaps arrange a playdate outside so they can talk through their feelings with their peer group.

 Don’t put pressure on yourself

-The transition back into school is likely to take some time.
+The transition back into school will affect children differently.
 Lots of children will experience ups and downs.
 Try your best to support, reassure and comfort them, without putting pressure on yourself to make sure their homework is done or they settle into a new routine straightaway.
 Create a safe and loving environment at home where children and young people can talk freely about their concerns and feel confident that you will listen and provide a safe container for any big emotions they may be experiencing.
 It’s important that you look after yourself as a parent so you can remain available, calm and responsive to your child’s needs.
 Find ways to support yourself and take time out to manage your own stress levels.

 Seek support if you need it

 Transitioning back to school after being in lockdown is no easy task.
 You may find that your child struggles to get back into school or experiences difficulties while they’re at school.
 If this is the case, reach out to your child’s school as soon as you can so that you can make them aware of the challenges and work together to support your child.
 If you are concerned about your child’s mental health and you think they need professional support, speak to the school and your GP about the best next step.
-Through CABA you can access Kooth, our online mental health and wellbeing service for children and young people aged between 11 - 25, providing free, confidential counselling, peer-to-peer support, mood-tracking, live, moderated forums and self-help tools.
 Successfully returning children and young people to school will be a collaboration between parents and carers, school communities and the wider community.
 You’re not alone and reassure your child that there is a whole community of adults making things as safe as possible for them to return to school.

 Written by: Kirsty Lilley